codas-hep/codas-hep.github.io/content/pages/travel-princeton.md

   **Further information on obtaining keys to a dorm room on arrival will be added here soon.**

-Note that linen and towels will be provided at Scully Hall, but participants should bring their own toiletries (shampoo, soap, etc.).
+Note that linen and towels will be provided at Bloomberg Hall, but participants should bring their own toiletries (shampoo, soap, etc.).

 ### WiFi on Campus